p-twinkle/SQL-Python/RecCTE.md

 | `level` column | Helps track depth in the hierarchy      |
 | Stop condition | `WHERE` clause to prevent infinite loop |

----

-Would you like to try a hands-on example with your own data?
-Or explore performance tips and limitations?